NCR Registered 4.9 Google Rating🏆 Award-Winning 2025 477+ Reviews

 About This Report

 The South African Debt Pressure Index is compiled by Debt Solutions 4U and reviewed by Rowan Breeds, an NCR-registered debt counsellor (NCRDC2423).
-It combines affordability trends, debt-review behaviour, unsecured-lending exposure, consumer repayment patterns, regional stress signals and digital debt-help search activity into a single, live view of household financial pressure.
+It combines public regulatory and economic data (the NCR Credit Bureau Monitor, SARB Monetary Policy Committee statements, Stats SA consumer inflation), DS4U's first-party debt-help search-demand data across its national content footprint, debt-review behaviour, unsecured-lending exposure and regional stress signals into a single view of household financial pressure.
 The index is published quarterly.
-Media and researchers are welcome to cite the South African Debt Pressure Index with attribution to Debt Solutions 4U.
+Media and researchers are welcome to cite the South African Debt Pressure Index with attribution to Debt Solutions 4U and the primary sources named in the data table.

 Frequently Asked Questions